FuelLabs/fuel-indexer/docs/src/reference-guide/indexing/blocks-and-transactions.md

 }
 ```

-The `Block` struct is how blocks are represented in the Fuel indexer.
+The `BlockData` struct is how blocks are represented in the Fuel indexer.
 It contains metadata such as the ID, height, and time, as well as a list of the transactions it contains (represented by `TransactionData`).
 It also contains the public key hash of the block producer, if present.

 ## `TransactionData`